Satyamredo/blood-test-analyser/README.md

 - to reduce the laency of the post request, modifies the pdf loader function
 - also modifies the class of the blood_test_report

+## complete working of the project
+- step 1 : Install the uv and requirementsnew.txt
+- step 2 : run the project using the command "uvicorn main:app --reload"
+- step 3 : Test the project on the server "http://127.0.0.1:8000/doc"